electricimp/Salesforce/examples/README.md

 ##Custom Object Example

-Imp will update a record in Salesforce every 60 seconds.
-The device takes a temperature, humidity, air pressure, and ambient light reading every 60 seconds then passes those readings to the agent.
-The agent then updates the Salesforce record with the new readings.
+Imp will create a record in Salesforce every 5 minutes.
+The device takes a temperature, humidity, air pressure, and ambient light reading every 5 minutes then passes those readings to the agent.
+The agent then creates a record in Salesforce with the new readings.

 ### Creating a Custom Object in Salesforce